 - a.
 For each Floor Fence, a virtual surface must first be defined, which must: - i.
 Be a single surface with no apertures.
-Any line aligned with the Y-axis must intersect it no more than once. - ii.
-Produce no more than one curve when intersected with any Z-plane. - iii.
+Any straight line aligned with the Y-axis must intersect the virtual surface no more than once.

+- ii.
+Produce no more than one curve when intersected with any Z-plane.
+At no point along this curve may the line tangent to it subtend an angle greater than 50° to the X-axis.
+For the virtual surface whose associated Floor Fence is subsequently used to obscure RS-FLOOR-FENCE, the same angle must be no greater than 40°. - iii.
 Produce no more than one curve when intersected with any X-plane.
 At no point along this curve may the line tangent to it subtend an angle greater than 25° to the Z-axis.
 This curve must not intersect the surface of the Floor Body that is visible from above.
-If this curve is rearward of XF=960, it must intersect the Floor Body.
+If this curve is rearward of X_F =960, it must intersect the Floor Body. - iv.

-- iv.
 Not be closer than 50mm at any point to any other Floor Fence virtual surface. - b.
 Once the virtual surface has been defined, the associated Floor Fence must: - i.
 Fully enclose the entire virtual surface. - ii.
 Be no more than 4mm distant from the virtual surface at any point. - c.
-There may be no more than three Floor Fences on each side of the car centre plane, one of which must fully obscure RS-FLOOR-FENCE when viewed from the side.
+There may be no more than four Floor Fences on each side of the car centre plane, one of which must fully obscure RS-FLOOR-FENCE when viewed from the side.
 The curve produced by intersection of the virtual surface associated with this fence and the Floor Body, must be fully within 5mm of the boundary of the Floor Body when viewed from above. - d.
 Once each Floor Fence has been fully defined it is permitted to apply a Fillet at the boundary between it and the Floor Body, having radius of curvature no greater than 50mm.
-Such a Fillet would then be considered part of the associated Floor Fence.
+Such a Fillet would then be considered part of the associated Floor Fence. - e.
+Once the Floor Body, each Floor Fence and each associated Fillet have been fully defined, the boundary of the assembled bodywork between X_F =1290 and X_R = -700, when viewed from underneath, must be below Z=35.